MAX PLANCK SCHOOLS DAY 2025

 4:45 p.m.
 Presentation of workshop results

 5:15 p.m.
-Science Talks by Eva Schmidt (Cognition), Christoph Karfusehr (Matter to Life), and Josephine Spiegelberg (Photonics)
+Science Talks by Anastassiya Schramm (Matter to Life), Yuliya Kovalchuk (Cognition), , and Danilie Ronchetti (Photonics)

 afterwards BBQ and (live) music program